Why Outriders isn't just a Destiny knock-off

 The demo even manages to put its worst foot forward, with the kind of tutorial you’ve been babied through a million times, featuring a shooting range, a lesson in interacting with basic items, and exhausting chunks of narrative exposition that, twenty minutes in, you’re not totally sure you care about.
 But stick with it and, once the training wheels come off, Outrider's most interesting elements come into focus.

-Releasing a demo is a smart move because the best thing about Outriders is its character classes and its unique approaches to combat, which can only be appreciated through playing.
+Releasing a demo is a smart move because the best thing about Outriders is its character classes and its unique approaches to combat, which takes some time to get accustomed to.
 There are four classes available, and the main difference between Outriders and other class-based shooters is that killing is the only way to heal yourself.
 There are no first aid kits or regenerating health here—you have to play to your class's strengths to recover health in hairy situations.

 Class act